mslonina/Mechanic/examples/UserGuide.md

 ### Checkpoint

 The checkpoint contains the results from tasks that have been processed and received.
-When the checkpoint is filled up, the result is stored in the master datafile, according to the storage information provided in the module.
+When the checkpoint is filled up, the result is stored into the master datafile, according to the storage information provided in the module.
+You may adjust the number of incremental checkpoint files with `-b` flag, as well as the size of the checkpoint (number of completed tasks to store in each checkpoint) with the `-d` flag, i.e.

+    mpirun -np 4 mechanic -x 50 -y 50 -b 7 -d 41

+The checkpoint size is the main part of the occupied memory resources.
+It takes into account all the storage information provided for the tasks. **The checkpoint memory is allocated only on the master node.** We did our best to optimize the checkpoint storage, however, there might be cases, where underlying memory resources are not enough to handle your simulation.
+In such a case, you should refine the checkpoint settings (i.e. by reducing the requested number of completed tasks).

 Datatypes
 ---------

-Mechanic support all native MPI/HDF5 datatypes:
+Mechanic supports all native MPI/HDF5 datatypes:

 | C datatype             | MPI datatype           | HDF5 native datatype |
 |:-----------------------|:-----------------------|:---------------------|